-Yet, for those who reported having trouble, the biggest barrier to their accessing help was their denial of the seriousness involved and inaction toward receiving care.
+For those who reported having hearing trouble, the biggest barrier to their accessing help was their denial of the seriousness involved and inaction toward receiving care.
 Too many indicated they were content to get by with some degree of hearing loss, and too many others said they would only seek help if their hearing problems became “severe”—and possibly more difficult and more expensive to treat.

 The National Association for Hearing and Speech Action (NAHSA), the consumer affiliate of ASHA, is dedicated to educating the public about their hearing health among other aspects of human communication.
-Fittingly, NAHSA has chosen the month of May, Better Hearing and Speech Month, to launch its new Act Now on Hearing PSA campaign, which will run until October 31, 2022.
+NAHSA is encouraging television stations to help bring this important message to their viewers via our Act Now on Hearing PSA campaign, which will run until October 31, 2022.

-In a birthday celebration setting that people can easily identify with, the animated PSA conveys in a creative, succinct, and encouraging way the importance of acting on one’s hearing health before it is too late.
+In a family gathering (birthday celebration) setting that people can easily identify with, the animated PSA conveys in a creative, succinct, and encouraging way the importance of acting on one’s hearing health before it is too late.
 The PSA is available in English and Spanish.

 For more information, visit www.ActNowOnHearing.com.